Learning Agile Quadrotor Flight in the Real World: Introduction

 This limitation becomes especially critical in the context of agile quadrotor flight.
 Achieving high-speed, aggressive maneuvers requires precise control under tightly coupled and highly nonlinear dynamics, leaving little margin for {model mismatch or unknown external} disturbances~\cite{hanover2024autonomous}.

 However, real-world flight conditions are inherently non-stationary.
 Factors such as hardware wear, battery depletion, and complex aerodynamic effects introduce inevitable discrepancies between the training model and physical reality that fixed policies cannot mitigate.
 Consequently, relying on a {fixed policy} directly degrades performance and reliability, often preventing the system from safely reaching its agility potential.
 In contrast, enabling controllers to learn directly in the real world fundamentally expands the utility of these systems.
-This capability empowers the agent to adapt not only to external environmental shifts but also to internal hardware variations, continuously exploiting platform-specific {properties to push performance towards current hardware limits without requiring expensive offline system identification~\cite{o2022neural}.}
+This capability empowers the agent to adapt not only to external environmental shifts but also to internal hardware variations, continuously exploiting platform-specific {properties to push performance toward the agility ceiling imposed by the control interface without requiring expensive offline system identification~\cite{o2022neural}.}

 However, learning directly in the real world introduces dual challenges of safety and data scarcity. {First, agile quadrotors operate near the limits of stability, where even minor deviations in state or control can trigger catastrophic failure.
 Second, learning in the physical world demands high sample efficiency because data collection is costly and constrained by limited battery life, permitting only a few interactions.
 Consequently, a safe, adaptive, and efficient approach is required.}